epics-containers/epics-containers.github.io/docs/tutorials/setup_workstation.rst

 .. _ec:

-epics-containers-cli
+edge-containers-cli
 ~~~~~~~~~~~~~~~~~~~~

 Above we set up a python virtual environment.
 Now we will install
-the epics-containers-cli python tool into that environment.
+the `edge-containers-cli` python tool into that environment.

 .. code-block:: bash

-    pip install epics-containers-cli
+    pip install edge-containers-cli

 This is the developer's 'outside of the container' helper tool.
 The command
 line entry point is ``ec``.
 We will be using many ``ec`` command line